-An introduction to preparing your business for the artificial intelligence revolution (ONLINE DELIVERY)
+An introduction to preparing your business for the artificial intelligence revolution (FREE ONLINE DELIVERY)

 University of Plymouth: MSc Robotics - Be inspired to innovate and develop the robots, artificial intelligence and autonomous systems of tomorrow’s world.